dwrench07/dsi-python-workshop/day2/morning.md

     *Focus on getting a working solution before attempting to modify your solutions to be one liners.*

-    Test each function by running `make dict_exercise` in the main day2 directory.
+    Test each function by running `py.test` in the main day2 directory.

 ### Part 2: Efficiency